 Either a single MPDU or a BAR can be used for synchronization.
 Clarifying text is added.

-Instruct the Editor to replace the following paragraph in D1.3:
+Instruct the Editor to replace the first part of the first paragraph in D1.3 Section 10.25.10.6:

 For the first A-MPDU transmission for a specific tuple <TA, RA, TID>, the originator should transmit only a few MPDUs with the same tuple in the A-MPDU so as to synchronize WinStartR and WinStartB at the recipient.